flowxo/coding-challenges/README.md

 When we review your work, we'll be looking for:

 - Well organised and structured code.
+- Frequent commits so we can see how your work progressed.
 - A good README file that explains succinctly your approach.
-- The app should work in the way that was explained.
+- The app/project should work in the way that was explained.
-- The code is well written, readable, consistent, maintainable and follows best practice.
+- The code is well written, readable, consistent, maintainable and follows broad best practice.
 - Tests are in place and provide good basic coverage.
 - UX is good.
 - The technical choices (libraries, patterns) are sensible.